 Adopt a cat

-BEFORE WE HOME A CAT WE HAVE NOW NEW PROCEEDURES DUE TO THE PRESENT CIRCUMSTANCES AND TO ENSURE THAT THE ENVIRONMENT IS RIGHT FOR THE CAT YOU WISH TO ADOPT.
+BEFORE WE HOME A CAT WE HAVE PROCEEDURES IN PLACE TO ENSURE THAT THE ENVIRONMENT IS RIGHT FOR THE CAT YOU WISH TO ADOPT.
 FOR EXAMPLE, A LIVELY TWO YEAR OLD USED TO THE OUTDOORS WOULD NOT BE HAPPY IN A FLAT.

-We do not charge as such for a cat or kitten but ask for an adoption fee of £60 or £75 for kittens, as every cat in our care has had at least £200 spent on it in our care, vaccinations, microchipping, neutering or spaying.
+We do not charge as such for a cat or kitten but ask for an adoption fee of £80 for adult cats and £100 for kittens, as every cat in our care has had at least £250 spent on it, vaccinations, microchipping, neutering or spaying.
 So the fee we charge only goes a small way to paying these costs.
-If you are able to make a donation on top of the fee that would, of course, be gratefully received.
+Should you adopt a more mature puss, we can look at the circumstances and the fee level If you are able to make a donation on top of the fee that would, of course, be gratefully received.

 But please be certain you can afford to keep a cat.
 Be reminded that there are annual vaccinations and health checks to pay for in the future.